dilipannztech/password-hash-algo/readme.md

-copy the algo from the bcryption and use paste in the server.js
+copy the algo from src/examples and use paste in the server.js

 there are many cryption in the examples